enbraun/slate/source/includes/_resource.md

 Updates specified resource by setting the values of the parameters passed.
 Any parameters which are not provided remains unchanged.
 To unset existing value for a parameter, just pass an empty value i.e. `null`.

-This request accepts mostly the same arguments as `Create Resource` API.
+This request accepts mostly the same arguments as `Create Resource` API, except user can never update `resource_type_id` of any resource.

 >  **`PUT /v1/resources/{ID}`**